Red Caboose Motel: Post-Denlinger era

 Larry DeMarco of Philadelphia emerged as a potential buyer in the spring of 2005.
 He closed on the property on April 15.
 DeMarco expected to spend $2 million to purchase the property, repair the septic system, and remodel the complex.
 He had built up forty rental properties in Northeast Philadelphia and sold about ten of them to pay for the purchase.
 DeMarco had consulted with Denlinger, the original owner.
 DeMarco upgraded many of the rooms as well as the kitchen and reopened in 2005.
-Without a permanent fix to the septic system, DeMacro was forced to use a temporary holding tank that had to be pumped out daily.
+Without a permanent fix to the septic system, DeMarco was forced to use a temporary holding tank that had to be pumped out daily.
 Many years went by with various solutions proposed and rejected until an on-site treatment plant was constructed at the end of the decade.
 (Note: DeMarco proposed fixing the septic system jointly with the neighboring Toy Train Museum that had a similar problem.
 Town officials applied for state funding in 2005 to construct a sewage treatment plant for the two properties that the town would own and charge the motel and museum for operating costs.
 The state funding was available under the 2004 Water Supply and Wastewater Infrastructure Program (PennWorks) created by the state to foster economic development.
 The grant was denied.
 A plan to extend a sewer line from a plant in another jurisdiction was also considered.)

 DeMarco sold the property in 2016 for $1.7 million.
 The new owners were a partnership of Todd and Debra Prickett, their son Tyler and his wife Katherine.
 None of them had previously been in the hospitality industry but Todd and Debra had taken Tyler and his siblings to the motel numerous times starting in 1987.
 They had the assistance of a U.S. Small Business Administration loan of $577,000 and immediately began an estimated $75,000 renovation.